 Demand generation is your way to ensure that:

 - You never run out of qualified and interested leads.
-It’s always easier to speak with a prospect who has heard about you before.
-Even if your prospects mostly come across you as they explore LinkedIn, it makes a great difference when they receive a cold email from you.
+It’s always easier in outside sales to speak with a prospect who has heard about you before.
+Even if your business leads mostly come across you as they explore LinkedIn, it makes a great difference when they receive a cold email from you.
 It eases the tension and removes friction from your initial conversation.

 - You know how to sell to a new market.
 Whenever you sell to a new audience, it results in an extended sales cycle.
 Your new prospects need some time to adjust and get to know you.
 While it’s understandable, it can affect your close rate.
 Naturally, you’d want to spend less time on introductions and concentrate on closing deals and talking shop.
 With data gleaned via demand generation marketing, you can make it happen.